Average Motorcycle Settlement Information

 Key factors to negotiate a fair motorcycle accident settlement

-If you are a motorcycle accident victim, you may be involved in motorcycle accident lawsuit or insurance claim.
+If you are a motorcycle owner, you may at some point be involved in motorcycle accident lawsuit or insurance claim.
 Many motorcycle accidents involve serious injuries, which mean that you could be highly dependent upon a high dollar settlement or verdict to get the medical treatment you need.
 What is the average motorcycle accident settlement you might expect?

 All motorcycle accident cases are different, so arriving at a precise figure is a guessing game.
 However, there has been research conducted by Thomson Reuters that showed between 1999 and 2006, the average motorcycle accident settlement was $73,700.
 This data is more than a decade old, however, and should be taken with a large grain of salt.
 Your motorcycle accident settlement could be much less or much more.